patricksavalle/devops-project-template/content/optimization-method.md

 # Optimization Method

 ```
-Clone this repo and document your specific choice here:
+Clone this repo and document your optimization method here: